 What is Havarti Cheese?

-- Havarti is a Danish cheese that is buttery. creamy and slightly sweet.
-Made with whole milk, this cheese has a semi-hard texture that has lots of little holes called “eyes”
+- Havarti is a buttery, creamy, and slightly sweet Danish cheese made with whole milk.
+It has a semi-hard texture with lots of little holes called “eyes.”

 Step 1.
-Melt the butter in a large skillet over medium heat then add chopped garlic and 3/4 of the sliced scallions.
+Melt the butter in a large skillet over medium heat then add chopped garlic, carrots, and 3/4 of the sliced scallions.
 Cook for about 2 minutes.

 Step 4.
-Over medium heat, bring these ingredients to a simmer, then add in half the Havarti cheese, and the parmesan cheese and stir to combine.
+Over medium heat, bring these ingredients to a simmer, heat until the edges bubble, but don’t boil over.
+Stir again to coat the rice.
+Then add in half the Havarti cheese, and the Parmesan cheese and stir to combine.

 Step 5.
-Cover the skillet with a lid or foil and place in a 425 degree F. oven for 20 minutes, or until the rice is tender and the liquid is absorbed.
+Cover the skillet with a lid or foil so the rice cooks in the steam, then place it in a 425-degree F. oven and bake for 20 minutes, or until the rice is tender and the liquid is absorbed.

-Optionally – You can pour the ingredients into a baking dish and cover with foil and bake.
+Optionally – You can pour the ingredients into a greased casserole dish, and cover with foil and bake.
 This does make a prettier presentation and if there are leftovers you can easily put the baking dish in the fridge.

 Step 6.
 Remove the casserole from the oven and turn on the broiler.
-Take the foil off and top the casserole with the remaining Havarti cheese and the parmesan cheese.
-Broil for about 2 minutes until the top of the casserole is golden brown.
+Take the foil off, and top the casserole with the remaining Havarti cheese and Parmesan cheese.
+Broil for about 3 minutes until the top of the casserole is golden brown.

 Step 7.
 Sprinkle the top with the remaining sliced scallions and serve while hot.